Airborne virus transmission under different weather conditions: Results

 \section{Results}

-The virus carrying droplets are ejected with different sizes and initial velocity in the ambience with widely varying climatic conditions.
-Therefore, results with different size of the droplets under different meteorological conditions are exhibited here to understand the prevention measures to be adopted to avoid the infection.
-We assume that the ejection velocity is 21 m/s (unless stated otherwise) which is close to its highest possible value as found experimentally ~\cite{VE,zhu}.
-For given wind flow velocity, this will give the maximum distance that a droplet can travel which in turn will provide the maximum risk involved and accordingly helps in deciding the safest possible measures to be taken.
-In the present work the weather effects through temperature, relative humidity, wind flow have been taken care of.
-The effects of evaporation and correction to drag force for flow beyond the laminar regime have been included in all the results displayed below unless explicitly mentioned.
-The value of $T=20^\circ$C whenever the value of $T$ is not mentioned.
+The virus carrying droplets are ejected with different sizes and initial velocity in the ambience in widely varying climatic conditions.
+Therefore, results obtained by solving Eqs.~\ref{eq1}, \ref{eq2} and ~\ref{eq3} with different size of the droplets under different meteorological conditions are exhibited here to understand the prevention measures to be adopted to avoid the infection.
+We assume that the ejection velocity is 21 m/s (unless stated otherwise) which is close to its highest possible value found experimentally in Ref.~\cite{VE,zhu}.
+For given weather condition, droplet with highest ejection velocity will travel maximum distance.
+Consequently, it will also decide the maximum social distance to be maintained to avoid the infection.
+The weather effects have been taken into consideration through temperature, relative humidity and wind flow.
+The effects of evaporation and correction to drag force for flow beyond the laminar region have been included as mentioned above.
+The value of temperature is $20^\circ$ wherever it is not stated explicitly.

 In Fig.~\ref{fg1} the variation of the height ($H$) with longitudinal distance ($L$) for droplets of different radii released at a height of 1.7 meter is depicted.
-It is seen that a large droplets of radius 200 $\mu$m will propagate upto a distance of 1.4 meter horizontally in still air condition and 1.45 meter in wind flow condition with the peak velocity of the wind, $u_0=0.1$ m/s.
+It is seen that a large droplets of radius 200 $\mu$m propagates upto a distance of 1.4 meter horizontally in still air condition and 1.45 meter in wind flow condition with the peak velocity of the wind, $u_0=0.1$ m/s.
 The interplay between the ejection velocity and the wind velocity can be understood from the following discussions.
-It may be mentioned here that the terminal velocity ($v_t$) for a droplet of diameter $D$ in air is given by
+It may be mentioned here that the terminal or sedimentation velocity ($v_t$) of a droplet of diameter $D$ in air, obtained by balancing the drag plus the buoyant forces with the gravitational force, is given by

-which reduces to the well known expression for $v_t$ in laminar flow regime (with $C_D=24/R_e$) as:
+which reduces to the well known expression for $v_t$ in the laminar flow region (with $C_D=24/R_e$) as: